4GeeksAcademy/html-forms-tutorial-exercises/exercises/01-welcome/README.md

 These exercises and many other interactive tutorials have been open sourced and released to the public for free thru the [BreatheCode Website](www.BreatheCo.de).

-This exercises are for anyone interested in mastering HTML Forms, we will go over the following concepts:
+These exercises are for anyone interested in mastering HTML Forms, we will go over the following concepts:

 1. Using inputs